mackron/miniaudio/README.md

 Features
 ========
-- Public domain.
-- Single file.
-- Compilable as both C and C++.
 - A simple build system.
   - It should Just Work out of the box, without the need to download and install any dependencies.
-  - Does not require linking to anything for the Windows build and only -ldl, -lpthread and -lm for Linux.
-  - The header section does not include any platform specific headers.
 - A simple API.
 - Transparent data structures with direct access to internal data.
 - Supports both playback and capture on all backends.
 - Automatic data conversion.
-  - Format conversion, with optional dithering where appropriate.
+  - Sample format conversion, with optional dithering.
   - Sample rate conversion.
-  - Channel mapping and conversion (stereo to 5.1, etc.)
+  - Channel mapping and channel conversion (stereo to 5.1, etc.)
 - MP3, Vorbis, FLAC and WAV decoding.
   - This depends on external single file libraries which can be found in the "extras" folder.